 Galaxy XCover Series

 The XCover series are Samsung's rugged devices made to sustain harsh conditions.
-Some of them will be getting One UI 8 this year, and here's a list of devices:
+Some of them could be getting One UI 8 in 2025, and here's a list of devices:

 Galaxy Watch Series

 Samsung launched the Galaxy Watch 8 series in July 2025, and it came preinstalled with One UI 8 Watch.
-The brand has announced that it will start testing One UI 8 Watch on older Galaxy Watch models later this year.
-While the firm hasn’t specified any models, they could include:
+The brand has announced that it will start testing One UI 8 Watch on older Galaxy Watch models in October and November 2025.

 Samsung One UI 8 confirmed features

-One UI 8 is already out for the Galaxy Z Fold 7, Z Flip 7 and Z Flip 7 FE, and here are all the features that it brings over One UI 7:
+The release is already out for the Galaxy Z Fold 7, Z Flip 7 and Z Flip 7 FE, and here's a quick rundown of new One UI 8 features that Samsung brings:

 - Quick Share improvements make it easier to send and receive files directly from Quick Settings or within the sharing interface.